RicardoAzevedo10/cSharp/README.md

 It will cover many topics:

--stream readers and write systems
+stream readers and write systems client and server
--client and server
 -
 -
 -